René-Robert Cavelier, Sieur de La Salle: Great Lakes forts

-The first ship built by La Salle, called the Frontenac, a 10-ton single-decked brigantine or barque, was lost in Lake Ontario, on January 8, 1679.
-Afterward, La Salle built Le Griffon, a seven-cannon, 45-ton barque, on the upper Niagara River at or near Cayuga Creek.
-She was launched on August 7, 1679.
+The first ship built by La Salle, called the Frontenac, was a 10-ton single-decked brigantine or barque; it was lost in Lake Ontario on January 8, 1679.
+Afterward, La Salle built Le Griffon, a seven-cannon, 45-ton barque, on the upper Niagara River, at or near Cayuga Creek; she was launched on August 7, 1679.
 La Salle sailed in Le Griffon up Lake Erie to Lake Huron, then up Huron to Michilimackinac and on to present-day Green Bay, Wisconsin.
-Le Griffon left for Niagara with a load of furs, but was never seen again.
-He continued with his men in canoes down the western shore of Lake Michigan, rounding the southern end to the mouth of the Miami River (now St. Joseph River), where they built a stockade in January 1680.
+Le Griffon then left for Niagara with a load of furs, but was never seen again.

+La Salle continued with his men in canoes down the western shore of Lake Michigan, rounding the southern end to the mouth of the Miami River (now St. Joseph River), where they built a stockade in November 1679.
 They called it Fort Miami (now known as St. Joseph, Michigan).
 There they waited for Tonti and his party, who had crossed the Lower Michigan peninsula on foot.